 In addition to the courts, Swiss businessman, Carl Russ Suchard did not remain immune of her voice.
 He was also a great fan of Wagner’s works so he, charmed with her singing, named his most famous product, chocolate Milka, after her.

-In June 1896. she was invited to perform at the ceremony of crowning of Russian Emperor Nikolaus II.
-There, in front of the royal couple, she performed “Izolda’s love death” from, of course Wagner’s opera “Tristan and Izolda”.
-For the perfection of performance, the car Nikolaj himself has rewarded her with a diamond brooch with rubies.
+In June 1896, she was invited to perform at the ceremony of crowning of Russian Emperor Nikolaus II.
+There, in front of the royal couple, she performed “Izolda’s love death” from, of course, Wagner’s opera “Tristan and Izolda”.
+For the perfection of performance, the car Nikolaj himself rewarded her with a diamond brooch with rubies.
 This brooch can still be seen at the Museum of Arts and Crafts in Zagreb.

 Milka’s performances have been proclaimed “electrified”, and critics have described her dramatic soprano as perfect either by singing Italian or German works.
 They compared her with the greatest actresses and singers in history like Eleonore Duse or Sarah Bernhard.